 “I am far from regarding the constitution as a masterpiece.
 I think it has a great many defects.
 If I had been permitted to make some observations, some useful changes might have been made.
 But it is too late for that now.
 I have sworn to maintain the constitution, wars and all, and I am determined to keep my oath.
 It is my opinion that that execution of the constitution is the best way of making the people see the changes that are necessary.”

 1. The Constitution of 1791 was drafted by the National Constituent Assembly and passed in September 1791.
 It was France’s first attempt at a written national constitution.

 2. The Assembly delegated the task of drafting the constitution to a special constitutional committee.
 It began in July 1789 by debating the structure the new political system should have.

 3. The Assembly eventually concluded that France should be a constitutional monarchy with a unicameral (one house) legislature.
 Voting rights were restricted to ‘active citizens’, i.e. those who paid a minimum amount of taxation.

 4. The constitution retitled Louis XVI as “King of the French”, granted him a reduced civil list, allowed him to select and appoint ministers and gave him a suspensive veto power.

-5. The king’s flight to Varennes in June 1791 rendered the Constitution of 1791 and the constitutional monarchy it created unworkable.
-It also fuelled a spike in republican sentiment in Paris.
+5. The king’s flight to Varennes in June 1791 rendered the Constitution of 1791, and thus the constitutional monarchy, unworkable.
+It also fuelled a spike in Republican sentiment in Paris.